davidoh91/youtube-clone/README.md

 https://dashboard.heroku.com/apps/<name of your heroku app>/deploy/heroku-git
 heroku login
 cd <the repository of your app>
 heroku git:remote -a <name of heroku git repository>
-git push origin master
+  ^ first, run.. git commit -m "<message here>", git push origin main && git push heroku main git add . git push heroku <main or master...depending on your current branch.. check by git branch>
-git push heroku <main or master...depending on your current branch.. check by git branch>
+heroku logs --tail  << use this to check out